MorganJBradford/PierresTracker.Solution/README.md

 > Application started.
 Press Ctrl+C to shut down.

 * Lastly, follow the link "http://localhost:5000" either via holding the 'ctrl' and clicking the link (PC), or by holding 'cmd' and clicking the link (Mac).

-#### 🏁 Running Tests:
-* To run MS tests you will need to navigate to the `PierresTracker.Tests` folder *(cd PierresTracker.Tests)* in the command line and then run `dotnet restore`.
-* You should now see **'obj'** folders in both the `PierresTracker.Tests` folder and `PierresTracker` folder.
-* At this point you should be able to successfully run `dotnet test` in the command line (keep in mind you should still be in the PierresTracker.Tests folder).

-####  🖥️ View website:
-*GitHub page is not available for this project.
-To view functionality you need to run `dotnet run` and pass your word after that command before press enter.*

 ## 🛠️ *Technologies used:*
 * C# 9